ronde-de-l-espoir/main/README.md

 A few caveats (that you should try to fix) :
 * The article-teaser-cards on the `./infos/index.php` are not dynamic : please implement the same Javascript than `articles.php` to `index.php`
 * The article's text in the Google Spreadsheet must be in HTML, so maybe instead of copy-pasting the whole article in a single cell, you could store a link to a Google Docs queried by the JS ?...
 That would be much more readable (for example, if a grammar mistake is corrected in one of the 2 places, there is a great chance that it will be overwritten by an edit in the other place)
 * Each article is directory in `/infos` with the exact same PHP file inside ; you should to implement an Apache L&AQ redirect (see <a href='https://github.com/ronde-de-l-espoir/inscription/.htaccess'>inscription</a>) so that the URL will look the same than it is now to the client, but to the code it will be `/infos/?artID=cap-ou-cap` for example.
 But is that parameter even necessary ?
-As the PHP doen't care about the article the client is viewing, and to the JS it will still look like `/infos/cap-ou-cap`...Please look into it.
+As the PHP doesn't care about the article the client is viewing, and to the JS it will still look like `/infos/cap-ou-cap`...Please look into it.

 Right, so that's `./infos` discussed !

+## Big Display

+This page was originally meant to show the total on the TV in the main hall at school : the amount is bigger, the navbar isn't there, and the donation button either.

+It turns out the TV was just running a PowerPoint, so it wasn't in realtime : Mr. Pedreira had to do a screenshot every morning.

+But it was used on *the* D-Day in the conference room.

+I suggest you add some confetti animation at the end of the animation for 2026's D-Day !